-Teenage victim kidnapped, left for dead speaks out
+Teen who was kidnapped, shot and left for dead speaks out

 That's when things got out of hand.

-She says her 'friends' drove her around South Bay in a car for 24 hours at gunpoint and tased her every hour.
+She says her attackers drove her around South Bay in a car for 24 hours at gunpoint and tased her every hour.

 "It was surreal to me, it just didn't feel like it was really happening, you know?
 And during that time, I stayed calm," Mya said.